garykac/plotto/how-to.md

 ## The Characters

-To simplify descriptions, Plotto always uses the letter `A` for the make protagonist and `B` for the female protagonist.
+To simplify descriptions, Plotto always uses the letter `A` for the male protagonist and `B` for the female protagonist.

 In addition, various other characters are given abbreviations based on their relationship with `A` or `B`, for example: